asapakov/1inch/README.md

 </p>

 ## Project Overview
-This project is a file management system built using Nest.js and MinIO, focusing on efficient file upload, retrieval, and deletion operations.
+This project is a file management system built using Nest.js and MinIO, focusing on efficient file upload, retrieval, and deletion operations with logging using MongoDB.

 Features: </br>
 File Upload: Uploads files securely to a MinIO object storage bucket.<br/>